mhucka/template/CONTRIBUTING.md

 - `fix`: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
 - `feat`: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
 - `refactor`: A code change that neither fixes a bug nor adds a feature.
-For my uses, this subsumes the `style` prefix from Angular & Conventional Commits, which I don't use.
 If it's only for comment changes, use `docs` instead.
 If it involves the test suite, use `test` instead.
+- `style`: Changes that only affect stylistic choices.
-- `docs`: Documentation work of any kind, including comments-only changes in code.
+- `docs`: Documentation work of any kind, including comments-only changes in code (but not if the only purpose is to change something involving style – use `style` for those).
 Also includes refactoring docs.
 Also includes website work.
-- `build`: Work on the build system, continuous integration, etc. Includes ci work. refactoring build code.
+- `build`: Work on the build system, continuous integration, etc. Includes Makefiles, scripts, refactoring build code.
 - `test`: Test case work of any kind.
 Includes refactoring test cases.
 - `revert`: Change that undoes a previous change.
 - `chore`: Anything that's not one of the above.